 Discuss any concerns they might have

 Taking them out in your car is all well and good, but they need to be able to raise concerns with you.
 You should spend some time before and after each ride discussing anything you feel appropriate.
-For instance, your child might be worried about changing gear in traffic.
+For instance, your child might be worried about changing gears in traffic.
 If that is the case, you need to address the issue and work on their technique.

-So long as you provide the kind of support listed in this post, your kids should obtain their driving licence in no time.
+So long as you provide the kind of support listed in this post, your kids should obtain their driving licenses in no time.
 We would estimate a maximum of three to six months in most circumstances.
 Just ensure they’re taking the task seriously, and they understand their actions could affect the lives of other road users.
 Most children are pretty responsive though, so they’ll probably comply with all your requests without argument.

 What do you do when your child is scared of driving?